Yani-201/Chefs-Table/README.md

 - Our application will have the following Authorization levels:
   1. ADMIN: has full crud capabilities on all features
-  2. chefs: has full crud on their own Recipes(see below for description) and Ratings and Reveiws(see below for description), But only have read and update privileges    on Restuarant(see below for description) feature.
+  2. Chefs: has full crud on their own Recipes(see below for description) and Ratings and Reveiws(see below for description), But only have read and update privileges    on Restuarant(see below for description) feature.
   3. users: have full crud capabilities on their own Ratings and Reviews(see below for description), But can only view Recipes and Restuarants.

 - Our application will have the following features: